 Sauce has a more watery texture and usually resembles apple sauce.

 True to its name, sugar has a grainy texture similar to moist sugar.

 This list is a basic overview and if you’re interested in learning more, our budtenders are here to answer any and all of your questions.
 Stop in a store, give us a call, drop us an email, or message us on social media.
 We’ll be happy to walk you through our selection of concentrates and answer any questions you have.

-Whatever form of concentrate you prefer, 710 is a great day to enjoy the benefits of cannabis.
+Whatever form of concentrate you prefer, 710 is a great day to enjoy the benefits of cannabis products sold by a Los Angeles dispensary.
 Please remember to always enjoy responsibly.